Summer Wind: Frank Sinatra version

 The best known version of the song is by Frank Sinatra.
 He had previously worked with Mercer on a number of songs, including "One for My Baby (and One More for the Road)" and Nancy Sinatra would later recall Mercer being Sinatra's favourite lyricist.
 It was recorded for the singer's album Strangers in the Night, which was the final album he worked on with arranger and conductor Nelson Riddle.
 The composition of Sinatra's version used both an electronic organ and a big band, and the lyrics were modified to drop the second chorus.
 This was Mercer's final work to reach the top forty within the United States.
 Sinatra would later re-record the song with Julio Iglesias for the 1993 album Duets.
-The song was featured at the end of the season six episode of The Simpsons titled "Bart of Darkness", as well as in the soundtrack of the 2017 film Blade Runner 2049.
-It was also featured in Stuart Rosenberg's 1984 film The Pope of Greenwich Village, starring Eric Roberts and Mickey Rourke.
-The song is used in the closing credits of the first episode of the second season of the Netflix series Ozark (2018).

 The song is also well known for being the last song played on New York City radio station WCBS-FM on June 3, 2005, before they flipped from classic hits to the Jack FM variety hits format.
 Two years later, the end of the song was also played by the station when they started the montage relaunching the classic hits format.

 The B-side, "You Make Me Feel So Young," is a live version from the Sinatra at the Sands album, arranged by Quincy Jones and featuring the Count Basie Orchestra.

 During an appearance on The Late Show With Stephen Colbert, Bruce Springsteen said he would choose Sinatra's version of the track when asked to hypothetically pick only one song to listen to for the rest of his life.
 Likewise, in an interview on the Yes Network's CenterStage, Bob Costas named "Summer Wind" his favorite song.

+Appearances in other media

+The song was featured in the films The Pope of Greenwich Village, Matchstick Men, and Blade Runner 2049.

+In television, the song was featured at the end of the season six episode of The Simpsons titled "Bart of Darkness" (1994), and in the closing credits of the first episode of the second season of Ozark (2018).